mojoto/morrow.mojo/README.md

 ## Features

-- TimeZone-aware and UTC by default
+- TimeZone-aware and UTC by default.
-- Support format and parse strings
+- Support format and parse strings.
-- Support for the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard
+- Support for the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard.

+## Preparation

+You have three ways to reference this library:
+- Download morrow.mojopkg from [releases](https://github.com/mojoto/morrow.mojo/releases).
+- Clone this project and execute `make build` to build morrow.mojopkg.
+- Directly copy the `morrow`` directory of this project to your own project.

 ## Usage